livingcomputermuseum/Darkstar/README.md

 6.0 Known Issues
 ================

-- Interlisp-D releases after Harmony do not run properly.
-- The Ethernet hardware has not been thoroughly tested.
 - Speed throttling is not implemented on Unix platforms.
-- SDL is forced to software-rendering mode due to an odd bug that has yet to be solved.
+- SDL is forced to software-rendering mode on Unix platforms due to an odd bug that has yet to be solved.
 Performance may suffer as a result.

 7.0 Reporting Bugs